MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

 Now that we've added the duplicate status to the case entity, we need to add it to the case resolution entity.

-Admins can this enable customizable dialog on a form through advanced setting in the Customer Service Hub (CSH) screen using the following steps:
+The admin can enable customizable dialog on a form through accessing the advanced setting in the Customer Service Hub (CSH) screen and using the following steps:

 **Step 1:** Select **Service Management**